AngXingLong/CashifySkins-Bot/README.md

 # CashifySkins-Bot

-This bot was used to transfer ownership of tradeable virtual game items such as Dota 2, Team Fortress 2, Counter Strike: Global Offensive and Steam Community Items.
+This bot  was used to transfer ownership of tradeable virtual game items such as Dota 2, Team Fortress 2, Counter Strike: Global Offensive and Steam Community Items for cashifyskins.com.
 It uses redis to receive instruction to send trade offers.

-This is a heavily modified steam bot forked from Jessecar96/SteamBot.
+This is a hard fork from [Jessecar96/SteamBot](https://github.com/Jessecar96/SteamBot).
-Last updated was from 2017 thus I cannot guarantee that it will still work.
+Last updated was from 2017.